FatimaSohailll/Real-Time-Chat-App/README.md

-Here’s a professional and structured **README** for your chat app project.
-You can customize it further with your project-specific details:

----

 # Chat App

 A real-time chat application built with **MERN**, and **Socket.io**.
 This app allows users to register, log in, and chat with other users in real-time with a user-friendly interface.